Rocky Mountain goldenrod

 Solidago multiradiata

-Rocky Mountain goldenrod is a small goldenrod with big benefits for pollinators!
-Its large, golden-yellow flowers feed a variety of native bees and butterflies, and it's a host plant for numerous caterpillars.
+Rocky Mountain goldenrod is a small, well-behaved goldenrod with big benefits for pollinators!
+Its large, golden-yellow flowers feed native bees and butterflies, and it's a host plant for numerous caterpillars.
 The National Wildlife Federation and Dr. Doug Tallamy consider it to be a keystone plant for much of the western United States.
 Keystone plants provide significant wildlife and pollinator benefits.

 What makes this goldenrod unusual is its size.
 It only gets 6 to 12 inches tall and wide.
 Plus, this dwarf goldenrod blooms in late May and June — unlike many goldenrods that bloom in late-summer or fall.